-*In my Janet Jackson Voice* Minneapolis!!
-The Twin Cities of Minneapolis-St. Paul are a destination worthy of a visit, whether you find yourself here for a weekend getaway or mid-week for meetings, you’ll find that MSP is a vibrant city full of friendly people, excellent restaurants and a ever-evolving arts scene.
-While the winter season is not for the faint of heart nor the thin blooded, there are plenty of ways to warm up.
-Summers here are delightful, with nearby 10,000 lakes and the Boundary Waters a few hours to the North, it’s a veritable paradise for those who love the outdoors.
+The twin cities!
+Minneapolis-St. Paul is a destination worthy of a visit, whether you find yourself here for a weekend getaway or mid-week for meetings, MSP is a vibrant city full of friendly people, excellent restaurants and a ever-evolving arts scene.
 The airport is about 20 minutes from the center of Downtown Minneapolis, positioned right between both of the Twin Cities.

-OK hungry travelers, this airport is MASSIVE!
-Seriously massive- the airport hosts 120 Restaurants, Shops and Services.
-In 2017 alone, they have opened 15 new restaurants!
+Firstly, this airport is MASSIVE!
+Think of the main terminal complex as one huge horseshoe, connected in the middle by a skywalk that can help if you have to go from one end of the terminal to another.
 The largest airline here is Delta, which runs a huge hub operation out of the main terminal complex.
-There are two terminals on separate areas of the airfield: The Massive Terminal 1, known as “Lindbergh” serves the majority of the airlines including Delta.
-Think of the main terminal complex as one huge horseshoe, connected in the middle by a skywalk that can help if you have to go from one side of the terminal to another.
-The much smaller Terminal 2 known as “Humphrey”, which serves primarily Southwest and Sun Country lies separately on the South Side of the airfield.
-There is a tram that runs along the longest portion of Terminal 1, which stretches on the North Side (Concourses A-E), which comes in handy as the terminal complex is nearly 1 mile long!
-Heads up- if you are arriving on a Delta Connection flight and connecting to a Delta Mainline flight, be prepared for a HIKE- up to 30 minutes ++ between gates, they are a huge distance apart, so use the Tram to your benefit!
+There are two terminals on separate areas of the airfield: The Massive Terminal 1, known as “Lindbergh” serving the majority of the airlines including Delta; and the much smaller Terminal 2 known as “Humphrey”, which serves primarily Southwest and Sun Country.
+There is a tram that runs along the longest portion of the terminal, which stretches on the North Side (Concourses A-E), which comes in handy as the terminal complex is nearly 1 mile long!

-Should you end up at MSP on an extended layover, I can promise you that there will be no shortage of ways to occupy your time- you can find yourself wandering the concourses for hours!
+Should you end up at MSP on an extended layover, I can promise you that there will be no shortage of ways to occupy your time- between an incredible selection of shops and a huge variety of restaurants, you can find yourself wandering the concourses for hours!
 So where to EAT?
 Here are my top picks:

 Ike’s Food & Cocktails (Terminal 1, North TSA Checkpoint)

 Once you pass through security in the Lindbergh Terminal, you’ll be met with a sensory overload, a Mall-like atmosphere with what may seem like endless options.
 Most prevalent is Ike’s, which you’ll find almost immediately.
-Ike’s has my heart for one main reason- THE PATTY MELT.
-Juicy beef, sweet & salty grilled onions, aged cheddar all between the most buttery and crispy-cheesy grilled parmesan bread- it is a total cheese explosion-heaven!
+Ike’s has my heart for one reason- THE PATTY MELT.
+Juicy beef, sweet & salty grilled onions, aged cheddar that is a cheese explosion all between the most buttery grilled parmesan bread- it is heaven!
 Stick to this and you’ll love Ike’s.
 Stray from it, I make no guarantees, the menu is hit and miss.
 That said, the menu here is CLASSIC Midwest Fare, complete with Pot Roast and a “Mom’s Blue Plate Special” that changes daily for a taste of some home cooking while you’re on the road.
-Bonus points if you’re here in the notoriously bitter cold of Winter- Ike’s will warm you right up and contribute to your winter body!
+Bonus points if you’re here in the notoriously bitter cold of Winter- Ike’s will warm you right up!

 Vino Volo (Terminal 1, Concourse C, Gate C8)

-Ohhh wine, how do I love thee?
-Let me count the ways…at this point I’d say it’s become a way of life and my blood type is about 80% Cabernet.
-I’m a big fan of Bold Reds, and will never run away from the chance to sample something new, so if there is a wine flight on the menu I am one happy camper.
-Vino Volo has just that- with several wine flights that will fit any Oenophile’s palate.
-This particular chain is becoming a bit easier to find with locations at several airports, so while it’s not unique to MSP, this location is one of my favorites.
+One of my favorite ways to unwind at the end of the day is with a glass of wine.
+I’m a big fan of Reds, and will never run away from the chance to sample something new, so if there is a wine flight on the menu I am one happy camper!
+Vino Volo is becoming a bit easier to find, so it’s not unique to MSP, but this location is one of my favorites.
 A great selection of wines includes bottles that you can grab to take home, and they include some regional specialties.
-Food is fresh and generally healthy, from light and delicious salads to cheese plates, including some to-go options.
-Find me here on a winter day with a flight of heavy reds, something to take the chill off!
+Food is fresh and healthy, from light salads to cheese plates, including some to-go options.

 Shoyu (Terminal 1, Concourse G, near the Entrance to Concourse G)